cormullion/Karnak.jl/docs/src/basics.md

 An incidence matrix is another useful way of quickly defining a graph.
 That's why we can pass an incidence matrix to the `Graph()` and `DiGraph()` functions to create new graphs.

-For example, here's a vaguely familiar image:
+For example, here's a familiar image:

 ```@example graphsection
 g = [0 1 1;